rucnyz/rucnyz.github.io/_news/announcement_2.md

 ---
 layout: post
-date: 2023-08-21
+date: 2024-08-21
 inline: true
 ---

-I join Purdue University as a PhD student in Computer Science.
+I join UCSB as a PhD student in Computer Science.